-College of Technology: Pathway Transfer Programs
+4. College of Technology: Pathway Transfer Programs

-Associate of science degree programs in engineering science, manufacturing engineering science, and industrial technology provide the pathways within the Connecticut College of Technology transfer programs into the University of Connecticut and the State University System Schools of Engineering and Engineering Technology.
+Associate of science degree programs in engineering science, manufacturing engineering technology, and industrial technology provide the pathways within the Connecticut College of Technology transfer programs into the University of Connecticut and the State University System Schools of Engineering and Engineering Technology.

-Students may enter university engineering and technology programs through the MCC associate of science degree programs in engineering and technology, and upon successful completion of the programs, continue on at the University of Connecticut or the Connecticut State University System as thirdyear students with a full two years of credit towards a baccalaureate degree in engineering, engineering technology or industrial technology.
+Students may enter university engineering and technology programs through the MCC associate of science degree programs in engineering and technology, and upon successful completion of the programs, continue on at the University of Connecticut or the Connecticut State University System as third-year students with a full two years of credit towards a baccalaureate degree in engineering, engineering technology or industrial technology.
 MCC also provides the opportunity for students who complete the engineering and technology programs to transfer full credit to baccalaureate degree programs at other colleges and universities with which the College has transfer agreements.
-For more information, call Robert Fortier at 512-2623.
+For more information, call Robert Fortier at 860-512-2623 or go to www.commnet. edu/co/academic/cot/index.html.